SamsShow/ShadowNox/README.md

 ## Overview

 Shadow Economy is a privacy-preserving, high-performance DeFi layer leveraging **Arcology's parallel execution blockchain**.
-It features async nonces for parallel execution and EVVM Fisher bot-based interaction models to enable private financial activity while maintaining aggregate verifiability through Pyth oracle integration.
+It features async nonces for parallel execution and EVVM Fisher bot-based interaction models to enable private financial activity while maintaining aggregate verifiability through custom oracle integration with Pyth's Hermes API.

+⚠️ **Note**: Pyth Network is NOT deployed on Arcology.
+We use a CustomPriceOracle that fetches real prices from Pyth's Hermes API off-chain.

 This creates a "dark-pool-like DeFi" environment designed for private trading, lending, and strategy management while achieving **10,000-15,000 TPS** through Arcology's parallel processing.